What happens when you blog as a coder?

 Category: Articles

-Christopher Adams is an artist and computer programmer based in Taipei.
+Christopher Adams is an art producer and computer programmer based in Taipei.

 Read the source code for this page.